fchiapini/FullStackEngineerChallenge/README.md

 **routes**: routing

+**services**: employeeService (Handle business logic and database calls regarding to employee information) and reviewService (Handle business logic and database calls regarding to review information)

 # Full Stack Developer Challenge

 This is an interview challengs.
 Please feel free to fork.
 Pull Requests will be ignored.